THE NEW ALBUM FROM ACCURATE RECORDS:

 CHEERIN’ UP THE UNIVERSE

-Critical Acclaim for Cheerin’ Up The Universe
+Praise for Cheerin’ Up the Universe

 “Cheerin’ Up the Universe is a tunefest of the first order… A positive, affirming musical experience… Merrill assembled an impressive band to translate his feelings about the music to the listener and uses crackling fresh arrangements to do so.…His singing is infectious and his trumpet playing is top notch.… Merrill accomplishes all with a smile on his face, and obviously, in his heart.” – C. Michael Bailey for AllAboutJazz.com